 [Total No. of measurement instances] x [No. of filter values for all measurements] (DL and UL) ≤ 100.

+e) DRB.AirIfDelayDist, or DRB.AirIfDelayDist_Bin_Filters;

-e) DRB.AirIfDelayDist.Bin_Filter, where Bin indicates a delay range which is vendor specific; Where filter is a combination of PLMN ID and QoS level and S-NSSAI.
+Where Bin indicates a delay range which is vendor specific; Where filter is a combination of PLMN ID and QoS level and S-NSSAI.
 Where PLMN ID represents the PLMN ID, QoS represents the mapped 5QI or QCI level, and SNSSAI represents S-NSSAI.

 f) NRCellDU